On the mathematical treatment of the Born-Oppenheimer approximation: Removal of the mass centre.

 the latter is given by

 where $W(x; y)$ is just the function $W$ in \eqref{eq:interaction} composed with the inverse change of variables $\cC^{-1}$.
 The action of the direct integral operator $Q$ on a function $\psi (x; y)$ gives another function $\tau (x; y)$ defined, for all $x$, by $\tau (x; y)=Q(x)\psi (x; y)$, that is the action of the operator $Q(x)$ on the function $y\donne \psi (x; y)$.
 Details on the notion of direct integral are provided in the Appendix. \\ Compared to Section~\ref{traditional-bo}, the $x$ (resp. $y$) variables play the rôle of the $x_n$ (resp. $x_e$) variables.
 We observe that $Q(x)$ is an operator in the electronic $y$ variables that depends only parametrically on the nuclear $x$ variables and does not depend on $R$.
 The operator $T_{\rm HE}$ is usually called the Hughes-Eckart term.
-For each nuclear configuration $x$, the operator $Q(x)$ is refered to as the electronic Hamiltonian in the configuration $x$ (it is called the clamped-nuclei Hamiltonian in \cite{sw}).
-Note that the coefficients $\mu _j$ in $H$ are missing in \cite{kmsw}.
+For each nuclear configuration $x$, the operator $Q(x)$ is referred to as the electronic Hamiltonian in the configuration $x$ (it is called the clamped-nuclei Hamiltonian in \cite{sw}).
+Note that the coefficients $\mu _j$ in $H$ are missing in \cite{kmsw} (in fact they were moved into the interaction terms).
 This has no consequence on the validity of the results in this paper, that also hold true for the present Hamiltonian $H$.